dava2805/Dual-Pixel-Studio-Unity-Bridge/README.md

 ## How It Works (The Technical Details)

-The Engine Bridge works by communicating with a lightweight HTTP server hosted locally within the Dual Pixel Studio app on your mobile device.
+The Engine Bridge works by communicating with a lightweight HTTP server hosted locally within the PixelSync app on your mobile device.

 ### Supported Endpoints:
 The bridge pulls data seamlessly via the following local endpoints: